HybirdCorp/HyMaintenance/README.md

 ### Before HyMaintenance

-In the first place, here is the list of softwares you have to install before installating HyMaintenance.
+In the first place, here is the list of softwares you have to install before installing HyMaintenance.
 Install python3:
 ```
 sudo apt-get install python3